oleobal/bashrc/readme.md

 ### My .bashrc

-Some say it's crazy to stick to Bash since better shells like zsh or fish exist;
-some say it makes no sense to customize too much one's environment, since setting them up is such a pain.
+Some say it is crazy to stick to Bash since better shells like zsh or fish exist;some say it makes no sense to customize one's environment too much, since setting them up is such a pain.
 Some say it is folly to hope getting the same scripts to work in Linux and BSD environments.
 Some say the first thing to do when setting up a Mac OS install is to replace the Bash 3 install with something modern ('some' here including Apple themselves).

-I rejected those assertions,; instead, I chose something different; I chose the impossible; I chose..
+I rejected those assertions; instead, I chose something different; I chose the impossible; I chose..
 This.

 The basic idea is to keep Bash for familiarity, while enabling some sweet